Darwin’s ZooLogics Dog Food is currently not rated. See “Special Note” below.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Darwin’s ZooLogics looks like an above-average raw dog food.
+Judging by its ingredients alone, Darwin’s ZooLogics Dog Food looks like an above-average raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.